 Probably about 5 minutes (shaking included), for two drinks.

 Visit me in my Kudos Kitchen while I make this cocktail:

 Additional cocktail recipes you'll enjoy:

 "And the award for the best-tasting cocktail to sip on while watching an awards show is…Golden Statue Prosecco Cocktail!
 Come on up.
 Your statue is waiting for you!"

-- Boozy Fruit Cocktails with Gin and Mint (pictured below)
+*Boozy Fruit Cocktail with Gin and Mint (shown below)

 "Cool, refreshing and a little kicked up!
 This Boozy Fruit Cocktail is the perfect summer dessert for the over 21 crowd!"